 In order to make the Hive packages visible for the runtime classpath of engines, we can use one of these methods:

-- 1. You can create an auxlib folder under the root directory of Hive, and copy paimon-hive-connector-3.1-<paimon.version>.jar into auxlib. - 2.
-Execute ADD JAR statement in the Kyuubi to add dependencies to Hive's auxiliary classpath.
+- 2. Execute ADD JAR statement in the Kyuubi to add dependencies to Hive's auxiliary classpath.
 For example:

 ADD JAR /path/to/paimon-hive-connector-3.1-<paimon.version>.jar;